Automate management tasks using database jobs

 - Data movements

 - Create jobs that replicate changes made in your databases to other databases or collect updates made in remote databases and apply changes in the database.

 - Create jobs that load data from or to your databases using SQL Server Integration Services (SSIS).

 The following job scheduling technologies are available in Azure SQL Database:

 - SQL Agent Jobs are classic and battle-tested SQL Server job scheduling component that is available in Managed Instance.
-SQL Agent Jobs are not available in single databases.
+SQL Agent Jobs are not available in Azure SQL single databases.

 - Elastic Database Jobs (preview) are Job Scheduling services that execute custom jobs on one or many Azure SQL Databases.

 It is worth noting a couple of differences between SQL Agent (available on-premises and as part of SQL Database Managed Instance), and the Database Elastic Job agent (available for single databases in Azure SQL database and databases in SQL Data Warehouse).